Ordeal by Innocence (TV series)

-Ordeal by Innocence is a Three-part BBC drama that was first broadcast during April 2018.
+Ordeal by Innocence (titled on-screen as Agatha Christie's Ordeal by Innocence) is a three-part television drama series that was first broadcast in April 2018 on BBC One.
 It is based on the Agatha Christie novel of the same name and is the third English-language filmed version to be broadcast.
 The drama stars Morven Christie, Bill Nighy, Anna Chancellor, Alice Eve and Eleanor Tomlinson amongst others.

 The show was originally intended to be broadcast as part of the BBC Christmas programming but was held back due to original cast member Ed Westwick being accused of sexual assault.
-His scenes were later reshot with Christian Cooke taking his place.
+The accusation was denied and no charges were ultimately brought.
+The actor's scenes were later reshot, with Christian Cooke taking Westwick's place.

 The series attracted positive reviews despite some backlash over the changes made to the plot.
 The direction and styling were afforded particular praise.

 The series was released on DVD through Universal Pictures UK on 11 March 2019.

 Synopsis

 Wealthy heiress Rachel Argyll is found bludgeoned to death in her palatial home where she lives with her husband, Leo; their five adopted children Mary, Mickey, Jack, Tina, and Hester; and their maid, Kirsten Lindquist.
 Jack is arrested for the crime as his fingerprints are found on the presumed murder weapon, but is killed in jail before he can stand trial.

 Eighteen months later, Leo is set to marry his secretary Gwenda Vaughn, much to his children's dismay.
-A man named Arthur Calgary arrives and provides an alibi for Jack: he had given him a lift at the time of the murder.
+A man named Arthur Calgary arrives and says he has an alibi for Jack: he had given him a lift at the time of the murder.
 Calgary claims to have been working in the Arctic since the murder and only just learned about it.
-Leo believes him to be a charlatan and Mickey threatens him.
-Calgary is later approached by Mary's husband, Philip Durrant, who has become embittered towards the Argylls after being paralyzed in a car crash and suggests they work together to extort money from the family.
+Leo calls him a charlatan, and Mickey threatens him.
+Calgary is later approached by Mary's husband, Philip Durrant, who has become embittered towards the Argylls after being paralyzed in a car crash, and suggests they work together to extort money from the family.
 Calgary rejects his offer but promises to clear Jack's name.
 Flashbacks reveal that Rachel was a cruel and unloving mother who alienated her children, giving all of them a motive to murder her.